nshiab/simple-data-analysis/CONTRIBUTING.md

 It's now time to share your wonderful work!

 First, you need to make sure that your code is up-to-date.
-Some changes could have been pushed to the main branch while you worked on your branch.
+Some changes could have been pushed to the main branch while you worked on your branch or forked repo.

-First, pull the last changes on the main branch (`git checkout main` and then `git pull`).
-Now, merge the up-to-date code to your work (`git checkout name-of-your-branch` and then `git merge main`).

 If you have conflicts, adapt your code to solve them.